lcchou2/AStrangersFuton-Photos/README.md

 # A Stranger's Futon

-> This was a collaborative project
+> This portion of the project showcases the main photos of a specific service listing while utilizing modals to display carousels and ways to save listings.

 ## Related Projects